fl101/awardfares-blog/_posts/2023-10-04-eurobonus-star-alliance-awards.md

 * [Lisbon (LIS) to Luanda (LAD)](https://awardfares.com/search?LIS.LAD.;a:TP;z:sas): Serving as a crucial link between Portugal and Angola, this route has historical and economic significance.
 * [Lisbon (LIS) to Toronto (YYZ)](https://awardfares.com/search?LIS.YYZ.;a:TP;z:sas): Connecting Portugal with Canada, this route is popular among the large Portuguese diaspora in Toronto and those connecting onwards.

 ---

-### Thai Airways International
+### Thai Airways

 Thai Airways, established in 1960, stands as the flag carrier of Thailand, symbolizing the nation's warm hospitality and rich cultural heritage in the skies.
 Operating from its primary hub in Bangkok's Suvarnabhumi Airport, the airline is globally recognized for its exemplary service, refined in-flight experience, and the distinct Thai touch it brings to air travel.
 Over the years, Thai Airways has connected the Land of Smiles to numerous destinations worldwide, playing a crucial role in promoting tourism and trade.

 Thai Airways became one of the founding members of Star Alliance when the alliance was inaugurated in May 1997, marking its commitment to international cooperation and enhanced passenger experiences.